How to Buy a Domain Name: A Simple Guide to Get You Started

 Before purchasing the name, however, use an escrow service to facilitate the deal on your end.
 Escrow refers to the practice of hiring a third party to hold payments until contractual obligations have been fulfilled.
 Doing so can protect you against fraud and deception.

-Another way to acquire a desired website name is to check its availability with alternative top-level domains.
-For instance, if you are running a technology related business but .com or .io TLDs are already taken, try .tech domain.
+Another way to acquire the desired website name is to check its availability with alternative top-level domains.
+For instance, if you are running a technology-related business but .com or .io TLDs are already taken, try .tech domain.
 If you need a domain for an online portfolio, opt for .space.

 3. Pick Your Domain

 After finding the best domain name for your project, it’s time to proceed with the checkout.

 During this step, you’ll also need to choose the domain registration period.
 Registrars offer a variety of durations – from one to ten years.
 Before the initial registration period ends, the registrar will alert you to renew it.

 Also, domain registration companies typically require users to pay for a minimum period of one year.
 However, other registrars might have a longer minimum registration period, like two years.